 I´M HEATHER HIGHTOWER

-Music has lead me through many adventures of song and business - moving abroad to teach music in the highlands of Guatemala, beginning and growing a beautiful non-auditioned middle school boys choir, opening a brick and mortar community voice studio dedicated to the art and craft of the human voice in the heart of Charlottesville, VA, and later turning the studio into a thriving community health and wellness center.
-After sitting with some big questions of organizational management around voice and community (like it's simple but it's not), in the past year I have found myself working with climate change scientists in an organization that is showing me how complex organizations can be effectively lead with a collaborative ethos.
-Truly divine unfolding that led me to the midwest and higher ed administration.
+In such a spirit, music has lead me through adventures of song and business - moving abroad to teach music in the highlands of Guatemala, beginning and growing a beautiful non-auditioned middle school boys choir, opening a brick and mortar community voice studio dedicated to the art and craft of the human voice in the heart of Charlottesville, VA, and later turning the studio into a community health and wellness center.
+After sitting with some big questions of organizational management around voice and community (like it's simple but it's not), I found myself working with climate change scientists in an organization that is showing me the backend systems to a complex collaborative organization.
+It was truly divine unfolding that led me to the midwest and higher ed administration.

 I have a deep appreciation for the intersection of athletics and voice and both setting young people up for a healthy athletic/musical career and helping adults connect the dots between their whole lives and nurturing the sacred gift that is their voice.
-Creating a language and spacious practice around stewardship of your gift as you move through your busy life is something that I love seeing singers embrace.
-I've been having fun in the past couple of years exploring movement through the Tracy Anderson Method - a program that focuses on accessory muscles and constantly changing sequences - and lately incorporating a little more dance in my life.
-It's only the last 200 years that voice and dance have been separated so it feels important to nurture these body and brain pathways in adult lives full of sitting.
+It's only the last 200 years that voice and dance have been separated so it's important to nurture these body and brain pathways.

 I'm in love with Guatemala and have lived there for a few years, always enjoying the sunshine, fruit, speaking the language, walking everywhere and perhaps most importantly - easy and natural connection to people.
 These things are medicine for the soul and voice and I'm always trying to find these elements where possible in daily living here stateside.